seba-sanchis/portfolio-v1/README.md

 To learn more about this project, take a look at the following resources:

-- [Email.js](https://www.emailjs.com/) - send emails using client-side technologies only.
+- [Email.js](https://www.emailjs.com/) - Send emails using client-side technologies only.
-- [Next.js](https://nextjs.org/) - open-source web development framework providing React-based web applications with server-side rendering and static website generation.
+- [Next.js](https://nextjs.org/) - Web development framework providing React-based web applications with server-side rendering and static website generation.
-- [React](https://reactjs.org/) - open-source frontend JavaScript library for building user interfaces based on components.
+- [React](https://reactjs.org/) - Frontend JavaScript library for building user interfaces based on components.
-- [styled-components](https://styled-components.com/) - utilising tagged template literals and the power of CSS, styled-components allows you to write actual CSS code to style your components.
+- [styled-components](https://styled-components.com/) - Utilising tagged template literals and the power of CSS, styled-components allows you to write actual CSS code to style your components.

 ## Deployment

-Application hosted on AWS: https://www.sebastiansanchis.com/
+Application hosted on AWS Lambda: https://www.sebastiansanchis.com/